 During Passover, the Marketplace serves traditional foods (matzo crackers, matzo ball soup, gefilte fish, eggs, horseradish and charoset) and makes adaptations to the menu and some recipes so that there are acceptable choices available for those observing Passover.
-The daily menu adaptations for the Marketplace are available here.
 Meals-to-go acceptable for those observing Passover are made available at Out Takes.
 Matzo pizza and matzo ball soup are also served at The Spencer Grill during Passover.

-In 2011, the Holy Month of Ramadan is August 1 through 30.
-Students observing Ramadan and planning to fast (which typically means no food or drink during daylight hours) may pre-register with Dining Services for alternate meal accommodations that will be provided at no additional charge as part of their Grinnell Dining Meal Plan.
+When Ramadan falls during the academic school year students observing Ramadan and planning to fast (which typically means no food or drink during daylight hours) may pre-register with Dining Services for alternate meal accommodations that will be provided at no additional charge as part of their Grinnell Dining Meal plan.

-Pre-printed meal tickets for each week of Ramadan will be prepared for students to pick up in the Dining Office by the previous Friday by 5 pm.
+Pre-printed meal tickets for each week of Ramadan will be prepared for students to pick up in the dining office by the previous Friday by 5 p.m.
 These meal tickets will be issued week by week based on the individual meal plan that the student is participating in.
-For example, a student on the full meal plan will receive 20 meal tickets each week, the student on the 10 plus plan will receive 10 meal tickets, etc.
+For example, a student on the full meal plan will receive 20 meal tickets each week, the student on the 10 plus plan will receive 10 tickets, etc.

 Students participating in these meal accommodations and picking up meal tickets will not have meals available to them through the usual method of using their P-Card.
 The meal tickets will replace the meals usually available through use of the P-Card.
 If you plan to honor the fast and would like meal accommodations provided, or if you have any questions, please email Michelle Sears.